masonschafercodes/recur-frontend/README.md

 ## Reflection

-I have been working on this project for roughly 3 weeks now.
+I have been working on this project for roughly 1 week now.
 I originally started this project to solve a personal issue where I often forget when I have subscriptions due on a monthly basis.
 Recurrence helps me to see all of current subscriptions in one nicely organized and designed fashion.

 One of the main challenges I am currently dealing with is figuring out how I want to integrate a payment system so that I can have a free and pro version of recurrence.
 This has been a large hurddle because I have never needed to implement this in another project.